When Should I Worry About...

 In response to several color additives causing "serious adverse effects," according to the FDA, the agency re-evaluated their approval process with the Color Additive Amendments of 1960, which listed red dye 3 along with 200 other color additives as provisionally approved, meaning they could still be used temporarily until scientific data established unconditionally that they were safe enough to consume or potentially harmful until to ban.

 In 1969, red dye 3 was unconditionally approved for food and ingestible medication.
 But in 1990, the FDA banned its use in cosmetics based on lab animal research that invoked the Delaney Clause — a provision that requires the FDA to ban food additives found to cause or induce cancer in humans or animals as indicated by testing.
-However, despite the FDA's claim it would work to ban red dye 3 in food and drugs, it did not.
+However, despite the FDA's claim it would work to ban red dye 3 in food and drugs, it took more than 30 years and a 2022 color additive petition for the agency to take action again.

 "Studies now show that red dye 3 is associated with hyperactivity in children and that high doses can cause thyroid cancer in male rats," says Beaver.
 "There have not been studies showing that it causes thyroid cancer in humans, but the FDA now lists red dye 3 as an animal carcinogen."